FDA expected to sharply restrict use of two monoclonal antibodies, spurring a halt in federal shipments of the covid-19 treatments

 In addition, the use of the antiviral drug remdesivir as an outpatient therapy recently got the green light from regulators.
 However, some of the treatments, including the Pfizer pill and sotrovimab, are experiencing supply shortages.

-The new restrictions on the Regeneron and Lilly drugs are coming as Florida Gov. Ron DeSantis (R) has moved to set up new sites in his state that use the treatments the federal government says are ineffective.
+The new restrictions on the Regeneron and Lilly drugs are coming as Florida Gov. Ron DeSantis (R) has moved to set up new sites in his state that use the treatments multiple studies says are ineffective.
 DeSantis has said he is not convinced they are ineffective against omicron, and noted they work on cases caused by delta, the variant that previously was dominant.

 DeSantis is a foe of vaccine mandates and has implied erroneously the shots might hurt fertility.